MorningCoffeeZombie/SourceGameScripts/README.md

 # SourceGameScripts
 Scripts for Valve (Steam) games to improve performance and/or change the experience.
 Files are named based on the applicable game and usage.
 Files prefixed by "source_" are agnostic and may work with any game.
+Add 'autoexec.cfg' to all/any Steam games and uncomment the lines beginning with "exec" to activate the other scripts.
+This is the master control file.